Pharmaceutical Chemistry in Taiwan

-Breakfast is included in the cost of the program.
+Meals are not included in this program (except for as part of some excursions).
 Students may purchase all other meals on or off campus.
 On campus, there is a Chinese restaurant, a Western restaurant, and a cafe.
 In addition, there are many restaurants located within a 5-10 walk from the dorm.
 Meals in the campus restaurants are partially subsidized by the Academia Sinica for employees and students and thus are very inexpensive, costing only NT$40-65 ($1.25-$2.00) for lunch or dinner.

 Trying new food at the night markets is always a favorite activity.